Castleisland: Road

-Since the 1990s traffic congestion had been an issue of concern to the people of Castleisland and its hinterland.
-This was because the main road linking most of County Kerry with large urban centres, such as Limerick and Dublin, passed through the centre of the town.
-As a result, the main street through Castleisland dealt not only with local traffic and commercial traffic for the Castleisland area, but also with traffic destined for other Kerry towns such as Tralee and Killarney.
-Likewise, traffic originating in other parts of Kerry was directed through the centre of Castleisland.
-This resulted in traffic congestion in Castleisland, and on most of its approach roads.
-During peak traffic times, and particularly at bank holiday weekends, delays of over half an hour were common for traffic passing through Castleisland.
+Since the 1990s, traffic congestion had been an issue for Castleisland, as the main road linking most of County Kerry to Limerick and Dublin passed through the town.
+As a result, the main street through Castleisland dealt not only with local traffic, but also traffic destined for Tralee and Killarney.
+This resulted in traffic congestion in Castleisland, with delays of over half an hour possible at peak times.
+Ultimately, the local community decided that action was needed and, ahead of the 2007 Irish general election, a formal lobbying campaign was started.

-It also caused inconvenience for local people over many years, and eventually, the local community decided that action was needed.
-In 2007 with a General election looming, a committee was formed and an organised campaign was formally started, to lobby for a bypass in Castleisland.
-The campaign was successful and a promise of funding for the new road was obtained from the National Roads Authority.

-After over a year of planning, construction of the new road was started in May 2009 with a projected completion date of December 2010.
+With funding allocated by the National Roads Authority, construction of the new road started in May 2009.
 The project involved creating two major new sections of road and one smaller section.
 It consists of a 3.4 km dual carriageway linking the Limerick road roundabout north of Castleisland to the Tralee road west of the town, and a 1.6 km single carriageway continuing south from the roundabout on the Tralee road to meet the Killarney road roundabout southwest of the town.
-At the Limerick road end, there is also a smaller section consisting of 0.4 km of single carriageway plus a climbing lane.
-This minor section links the newly constructed Limerick road roundabout to the pre-existing N21 Limerick road.
+At the Limerick road end, there is also a 0.4 km section of single carriageway that links the newly constructed Limerick road roundabout to the pre-existing N21 Limerick road.
 On 22 October 2010, the bypass was officially opened by the then Minister for Defence, Tony Killeen.
-This was two months ahead of the original target completion date.